 To better understand how to effectively accomplish the MAPP-Net objectives, the Rural Institute developed and implemented a statewide needs assessment initiative comprised of a review of relevant literature, two statewide surveys, and 17 key informant interviews.

-The Psychotropic Medication Utilization Parameters were initially developed in 2004 to provide evidence-informed guidance on the use of psychotropic medication with children and youth and suggest parameters for utilization review.
+The Psychotropic Medication Utilization Parameters were developed to provide evidence-informed guidance on the use of psychotropic medication with children and youth and suggest parameters for utilization review.
 It has long been recognized that the Parameters are based upon sound psychiatric principles and scientific evidence that apply to all children and adolescents who are treated with these medications.

 The Trauma-informed, Recovery-oriented System of Care Toolkit, supported by the Indiana Family and Social Service Administration and piloted in 14 Indiana counties, is a field-informed toolkit developed by the National Council’s foremost experts in shaping recovery-oriented and trauma-informed approaches.
-It gives actionable guidance to create a framework to implement trauma-informed and recovery focused initiatives, along with scripts, tools, concrete strategies and recommendations for your community.
+It gives actionable guidance to create a framework to implement trauma-informed and recovery-focused initiatives, along with scripts, tools, concrete strategies, and recommendations for your community.